AwineAkanlerige/Designing-NeuroLink-A-Mobile-Tool-for-Traumatic-Brain-Injury-Communication/README.md

 ## Notes and limitations
 - small sample size
-- no real TBI participants in this round
 - controlled task setting and incomplete prototype functionality

-## What I would do next
+## What we would do next
 - Expanding testing with more users (target of 500)
 - expanded symptom tracking beyond fatigue
 - objective usage analytics + performance-based metrics
+- securing funding for the project